Proxem/TheaNet/README.md

 TheaNet is an optimized library for deep learning models written in C\# and developed at [Proxem](https://proxem.com).
 The library is inspired by python's [theano](http://deeplearning.net/software/theano/) library and offers similar possibilities.
-Automatic gradient differentiation allows to create complex model and run them with simple commands with all the backpropagation being taken care of by the library.
+Automatic gradient differentiation allows to create complex models and run them with simple commands with all the backpropagation being taken care of by the library.
-TheaNet generates readable code in C\# with the possibility to step-in the generated code and debug it.
+TheaNet generates readable code in C\# with the possibility to step in the generated code and debug it.

 ## Table of contents